jbush001/NyuziProcessor/README.md

 http://www.veripool.org/projects/verilator/wiki/Installing

-On Linux, the remaining dependencies can be installed using the built-in package manager (apt-get, yum, etc).
+On Linux, you can install the remaining dependencies using the built-in package manager (apt-get, yum, etc).
 I've only tested this on Ubuntu, for which the instructions are below.
 You may need to tweak the package names for other distros: